 What is Topology?

 Topology is the physical arrangement of various peripheral devices in a network.
-Basically, we know that multiple devices are connected in a network.
-When we talk about the way in which various devices are connected, then we call it as network topology.
+Basically, we know that multiple devices are connected to a network.
+When we talk about the way in which various devices are connected, then we call it network topology.

 Content: Bus Vs Star Topology